-Another significant factor in post-exertional crashes is Orthostatic Intolerance (OI), a condition that affects more than 97% of patients with ME/CFS (and about 75% of those with fibromyalgia and many with Lyme, too).
+Another significant factor in post-exertional crashes is Orthostatic Intolerance (OI), a condition that affects more than 97% of patients with ME/CFS (and many of those with fibromyalgia and Lyme, too).
 OI is basically an inability to maintain a steady heart rate (HR) and/or blood pressure (BP) while upright, and it is behind many of the symptoms we experience as ME/CFS, even if you don't realize it (check out this past post on OI for more information).

-Typically, OI causes our heart rate to increase and our blood pressure to decrease, often substantially, when we are upright, either sitting or standing (though there are some rare cases in ME/CFS where the BP increases when upright or in some cases BP and HR jump around - that is still OI).
+Typically in ME/CFS (though not always), OI causes our heart rate to increase and our blood pressure to decrease, often substantially, when we are upright, either sitting or standing (though there are some rare cases in ME/CFS where the BP increases when upright or in some cases BP and HR jump around - those are still OI).
 So, while a healthy 45-year old would probably not hit 105 beats per minute until she'd been exercising for a while, I can hit 105 just standing up.
 The result is that even minor exertion can put someone with ME/CFS over their anaerobic threshold.

 Tracking Heart Rate

 So, monitoring or keeping track of your heart rate can give you a solid, quantifiable way to know when you've passed your limits and are in danger of experiencing post-exertional malaise (i.e. a crash).
 You can check your pulse rate simply by touching your wrist or neck and counting the beats, but I highly recommend using a heart rate monitor.